mikmart/pdfnumbering/README.md

-# Adding page numbers to a PDF document
+# Add page numbers to a PDF document

+pdfnumbering builds on [pypdf](https://pypdf.readthedocs.io/en/latest/) and [fpdf2](https://py-pdf.github.io/fpdf2/) to make it easy to stamp page numbers to a PDF document, and provides a convenient CLI tool to do so.

 ## Installation